Permanence of the torsion-freeness property for divisible discrete quantum subgroups: Introduction

-This reformulation allows, particularly, to avoid any geometrical construction and thus to replace $G$ by a locally compact \emph{quantum} group $\mathbb{G}$.
-For instance, this approach has been used to study a version of the Baum-Connes conjecture for a \emph{discrete quantum group}, $\widehat{\mathbb{G}}$, leading to explicit $K$-theory computations of the $C^*$-algebra defining $\mathbb{G}$ in remarkable examples: \cite{VoigtBaumConnesUnitaryFree}, \cite{VoigtBaumConnesAutomorphisms}, \cite{RubenAmauryTorsion}.
-A major problem when studying the quantum counterpart of the Baum-Connes conjecture in this setting is the torsion structure of such a $\widehat{\mathbb{G}}$.
-Indeed, if $G$ is a discrete group, its torsion phenomena is completely described in terms of the finite subgroups of $G$ and encoded in the localizing subcategory $\mathscr{L}$ using the Meyer-Nest reformulation.
-The notion of torsion for a genuine discrete quantum group, $\widehat{\mathbb{G}}$, has been introduced firstly by R. Meyer and R. Nest (see \cite{MeyerNestTorsion} and \cite{MeyerNestHomological2}) in terms of ergodic actions of $\mathbb{G}$; and re-interpreted later by Y. Arano and K. De Commer in terms of fusion rings and module $C^*$-categories \cite{YukiKenny}.
-Following the Meyer-Nest approach, we need an analogous complementary pair of localizing subcategories, $(\mathscr{L}_{\widehat{\mathbb{G}}},\mathscr{N}_{\widehat{\mathbb{G}}})$, where $\mathscr{L}_{\widehat{\mathbb{G}}}$ must encode the torsion phenomena of $\widehat{\mathbb{G}}$.
-A candidate was proposed in \cite{MeyerNestTorsion} and \cite{VoigtBaumConnesAutomorphisms}, but it has been an open question whether the corresponding pair is complementary in $\mathscr{K}\mathscr{K}^{\widehat{\mathbb{G}}}$, which prevented from having a definition of a quantum assembly map whenever $\widehat{\mathbb{G}}$ is not torsion-free.
+A major problem when studying the quantum counterpart of the Baum-Connes conjecture for a discrete quantum group $\widehat{\mathbb{G}}$ is the torsion structure of $\widehat{\mathbb{G}}$.
+Indeed, if $G$ is a discrete group, its torsion phenomena is completely described in terms of the finite subgroups of $G$ and encoded in the localizing subcategory of $\mathscr{K}\mathscr{K}^{G}$ of \emph{compactly induced $G$-C$^*$-algebras}, denoted by $\mathscr{L}_G$, according to the Meyer-Nest reformulation \cite{MeyerNest}.
+The notion of torsion for a genuine discrete quantum group, $\widehat{\mathbb{G}}$, has been introduced firstly by R. Meyer and R. Nest \cite{MeyerNestTorsion}, \cite{MeyerNestHomological2} in terms of ergodic actions of $\mathbb{G}$.
+It has been re-interpreted later by Y. Arano and K. De Commer in terms of fusion rings and module C$^*$-categories \cite{YukiKenny}.
+In order to apply the Meyer-Nest strategy in the quantum setting, one needs a \emph{complementary pair} of localizing subcategories, $(\mathscr{L}_{\widehat{\mathbb{G}}},\mathscr{N}_{\widehat{\mathbb{G}}})$, where $\mathscr{L}_{\widehat{\mathbb{G}}}$ must encode the torsion phenomena of $\widehat{\mathbb{G}}$.
+A candidate has been apparent for specific examples \cite[Section 1]{MeyerNestTorsion} and \cite[Section 5]{VoigtBaumConnesAutomorphisms} (see also \cite[Section 4.1.2]{RubenThesis} for a description for general discrete quantum groups), but it has been an open question whether the corresponding pair is complementary in $\mathscr{K}\mathscr{K}^{\widehat{\mathbb{G}}}$, which prevented from having a definition of a quantum assembly map whenever $\widehat{\mathbb{G}}$ is not torsion-free.
 Recently, Y. Arano and A. Skalski \cite{YukiBCTorsion} have observed that the candidates for $\mathscr{L}_{\widehat{\mathbb{G}}}$ and $\mathscr{N}_{\widehat{\mathbb{G}}}$ form indeed a complementary pair of subcategories in $\mathscr{K}\mathscr{K}^{\widehat{\mathbb{G}}}$, which allows to define a quantum assembly map for every discrete quantum group $\widehat{\mathbb{G}}$ (torsion-free or not).
 Moreover, following a different approach by studying the projective representation theory of a compact quantum group, the same conclusion is reached for permutation torsion-free discrete quantum groups by the author in collaboration with K. De Commer and R. Nest \cite{KennyNestRubenBCProjective}.